-Panna is also capable of destroying even the most subtle part of all these things, namely Avijja which is the origin of all the Kilesa and which takes hold of entities like 'l' and 'they'.
-In just one instant when Avijja, the origin of births and existences which are the wells of anxieties of all beings, is destroyed by the penetrative power of Maha-Sati - Maha-Panna, the problems of birth and death that used to be the driving force will simultaneously come to complete cessation.
+$Pa\tilde{n}\tilde{n}$ is also capable of destroying even the most subtle part of these things, namely $avijj\bar{a}$ which is the origin of all the kilesas and which takes hold of entities like 'l' and 'they'.
+In just one instant, when $avijj\bar{a}$ (the origin of births and existences which are the wells of anxiety for all beings) is destroyed by the penetrative power of $Maha-sati-Maha-pa\tilde{n}\tilde{n}\bar{a}$ , the problems of birth and death that used to be the driving force will simultaneously come to complete cessation.

-What appears at that same instance is the complete Buddho, the Dhammopadipo.
-Similarly with Sangho which arises when Avijja ceases.
-Consequently, be it Buddha, Dhamma or Sangha, all will perfectly appear at the moment when Maha-Sati - Maha-Panna has totally eradicated Avijja from the Heart.
+What appears at that same instance is the complete 'Buddho': the Dhammopadipo (the Light of the Dhamma).
+Similarly with 'Sangho', which arises when avijjā ceases.
+Consequently, be it Buddha, Dhamma or Sangha, all will perfectly appear at the moment when Great Wisdom (Maha-sati - Maha-paññā) has totally eradicated avijjā from the Heart.

 This Dhamma is not dependent on space or time.
-Therefore, one should not consider one's endeavour for the complete cessation of all forms of Dukkha as one's opposition.
+Therefore, one should not consider one's endeavour for the complete cessation of all forms of dukkha as self-denial.
 One will become weary and discouraged in one's exertion.
-It will also prolong and accumulate more Vatta.
-Apart from diligent effort, there is nothing else that is capable of uprooting the Vatta from within the Heart.
+It will also prolong and accumulate more lifetimes.
+Apart from diligent effort, there is nothing else that is capable of uprooting the round of rebirth (vatta) from within the Heart.

-Have we all investigated thoroughly the roaring thundering sounds that amplify throughout the day and night; that which sounds as if the earth and sky are falling apart?
-What is really this sound?
-It really sounds like the truth of Dukkha openly proclaiming itself!
+Have we all investigated thoroughly the roaring and thundering sounds that amplify throughout the day and night?
+That which sounds as if the earth and sky are falling apart?
+What is this sound, really?
+It really sounds like the truth of dukkha openly proclaiming itself!
 Please listen to both the internal and external.
-It is the same sound that the Lord Buddha had described as Dukkham Ariya Saccam - isn't it so?
+It is the same sound that the Lord Buddha had described as 'dukkham ariya saccam' (The Noble Truth of Suffering) - isn't it so?
 Please listen and take it to heart.
-One will then see clearly the truth of Dhamma proclaiming itself every time.
+One will then see clearly the truth of Dhamma proclaiming itself all the time.
 What are we doubtful about?
 The story of birth and death is with all of us.
 We must investigate it very thoroughly.
-If one is following the Lord Buddha, one must not be unsteady and unstable, because the Lord Buddha never made himself unsteady and unstable and never taught unsteadiness and instability to the worldlings.
-Every word of His instructions given to the Buddhist followers came out of the Lord Buddha's stability and firmness.
-He was never unsteady or unstable toward himself, neither did he teach the worldlings to be unsteady and irresolute toward their rightful means of living.
+If one is following the Lord Buddha, one must not be unsteady and unstable, because the Lord Buddha never made himself unsteady nor unstable and never taught unsteadiness or instability to the worldlings.
+Every word of His instructions given to the Buddha's followers came out of the Lord Buddha's stability and firmness.
+He was never unsteady or unstable toward himself, nor did he teach the worldlings to be unsteady or irresolute toward their rightful means of living.

-The work of a Samana, is the work of exertion in the total uprooting of the arrow that is embedded within the Heart.
+The work of a samaṇa is the work of exertion in the total uprooting of the arrow that is embedded within the Heart.
 It is not a hobby or a child's game.
-One will become one who is totally free of Vatta within the Heart.
-One will not have to hire lawyers and judges to decide who is the victor between oneself and Vatta.
-The case will be settled by the way of Yathabhutam Nanadassanam, seeing in accordance with truth with the correct Panna.
-The disputes over the Sabhava Dhamma and the affairs within the Heart come to an end.
-All of the speculations that one used to draw up by the power of the Kilesa that used to lead one to doubt also cease within the basis of the Dhamma of Sanditthiko.
-It is then not necessary to depend on anyone to settle the case.
+One will become one who is totally free of vaṭṭa within the Heart.
+One will not have to hire lawyers and judges to decide who is the victor between oneself and vaṭṭa.
+The case will be settled by the way of Yathā-Bhūta-Ñāṇadassana, seeing in accordance with truth with correct understanding (paññā).
+The disputes over the affairs of the world (sabhāva-dhammas) and the affairs within the Heart come to an end.
+All of the speculations that one used to draw up by the power of the kilesas, which used to lead one on to doubt, also cease within this basis of the Dhamma of 'seeing for oneself' (sandiṭṭhiko).
+It is then not necessary to depend on anyone else to settle the case.

-Venerable Acariya Maha Boowa's Kuţi
+Venerable Ācariya Maha Boowa's Kuţi